-- 16. (1) A session of the House is the period or, according to the circumstances, any of the periods in a calendar year, during which the House may sit. - (2) The first session of the House after its election begins with the plenary sitting convened under section 19(3) of the Constitution of the Western Cape. - (3) An extraordinary sitting to which the House is summoned by the Premier under section 19(5) of the Constitution of the Western Cape, if it occurs during a recess, is deemed to fall within the preceding session or to commence the ensuing session, according to the circumstances, unless the Speaker determines otherwise.
+- 16. (1) A session of the House is the period or, according to the circumstances, any of the periods in a calendar year, during which the House may sit. - (2) The first session of the House after its election begins with the sitting convened under section 19(3) of the provincial Constitution. - (3) An extraordinary sitting to which the House is summoned by the Premier under section 19(5) of the provincial Constitution, if it occurs during a recess, is deemed to fall within the preceding session or to commence the ensuing session, according to the circumstances, unless the Speaker determines otherwise.